How To Clean Grout Between Tiles

 It should be noted that the baking soda and vinegar methods can be used together for a cleaning process.
 After using the baking soda paste on the grout, spray the area with the vinegar solution.
 The vinegar will make the baking soda bubble and will start to clean the grout.
 The brush should be used to get into the grout lines to remove the dirt.
 After the cleaning process, rinse the grout with warm water.

 Before applying the oxygenated bleach, there should be proper ventilation in the room.
-Bathroom fans should be turned on if there is any if not, the windows should be opened.
+Fans should be turned on if there is any if not, the windows should be opened.
 It is advisable to put on a pair of rubber gloves to avoid burns or reactions that can come from the oxygen bleach.

 To apply this method, dissolve at least two tablespoons of oxygenated bleach into two cups of water.
 The solution should be mixed thoroughly to give it a full activation.